Project overview

 stellv.
 Geschäftsführung, Standort- und Infrastrukturentwicklung

-The LEADER project "Zukunft unternehmen!"
-(Entrepreneurship for the Future) aims to raise awareness of social entrepreneurship among students in the Steinfurt district from grade 9 onwards.
-Through workshops at schools, young people learn how economic activity and social engagement can work together.
-They acquire practical entrepreneurial skills by developing their own sustainable and social business ideas.
+The LEADER project "Zukunft unternehmen!" aims to raise awareness of social entrepreneurship among pupils in the Steinfurt district from Year 9 onwards.
+Through workshops held in schools, young people will learn how economic activity and social engagement can work together.
+They will acquire practical entrepreneurial skills by developing their own sustainable and social business ideas.

-The project is being implemented by the Steinfurt Economic Development Agency (WESt) in cooperation with Lernen fördern e.V. and Kreissparkasse Steinfurt, which also provide financial support.
-Most of the funding comes from the EU's LEADER program.
+The project is being implemented by the Steinfurt Economic Development Agency (WESt) in collaboration with Lernen fördern e.V. and the Kreissparkasse Steinfurt, which are also providing financial support.
+The majority of the funding comes from the EU’s LEADER programme.

 Background

-Teaching students at an early age that they can tackle and solve social challenges through entrepreneurial action is an important investment in the future.
-This should motivate them to take action themselves and bring about positive change in their environment.
+An important investment in the future is to teach pupils at an early stage that they can tackle and resolve societal challenges through entrepreneurial action.
+This should motivate them to take action themselves and bring about positive change in their local communities.

-We want to raise awareness of social entrepreneurship among schoolchildren in the Steinfurt district, get them excited about innovative, sustainable, and social business models at an early age, and teach them the skills and knowledge they need to implement their own ideas and projects.
-The project is thus intended to fill an important gap in the curriculum.
+We aim to raise awareness of social entrepreneurship among school pupils in the Steinfurt district, inspire them at an early stage with innovative, sustainable and social business models, and equip them with the necessary skills and knowledge to bring their own ideas and projects to fruition.
+The project is thus designed to fill an important gap in the curriculum.

-In the long term, "Zukunft unternehmen!" also contributes to the recruitment of skilled workers and the further development of the local start-up ecosystem.
-Cooperation with regional companies, start-ups, and initiatives is intended to promote practical application and exchange with the business community.
+In the long term, “Zukunft unternehmen!” also contributes to attracting skilled workers and further developing the local start-up ecosystem.
+Through partnerships with regional businesses, start-ups and initiatives, the aim is to promote practical application and exchange with the business community.

-• Funding source: LEADER – The project is being implemented in cooperation with Lernen fördern e.V. and Kreissparkasse Steinfurt, which are also providing financial support.
-Most of the funding comes from the EU's LEADER program, with the participation of the state of North Rhine-Westphalia.
+• Funding source: LEADER – The project is being implemented in collaboration with Lernen fördern e.V. and Kreissparkasse Steinfurt, which are also providing financial support.
+The majority of the funding comes from the EU’s LEADER programme, with the participation of the state of North Rhine-Westphalia.

-• Field of action: Social entrepreneurship in schools
+• Area of focus: Social entrepreneurship in schools

 • Own contribution: 10%